Full counting statistics of the photocurrent through a double quantum dot embedded in a driven microwave resonator: Mean-field approach

 \subsection{Validity of the mean-field approach}

 It is a priori not clear to what extent the assumption to neglect correlations between the DQD and the resonator is justified.
 We therefore check the validity of the mean-field approach by first comparing the result in Eq. \eqref{l0mf} to the perturbative one in in Eq. \eqref{l0perf}.
 We have seen that the mean-field results are exact in the large-drive limit.
+From Eq. \eqref{gmf} it is clear that the mean-field result in the low-drive limit becomes exact if either $g=0$, $\gamma_{\phi}=0$ or $\kappa=0$.
+For $g=0$, the DQD and the resonator are not coupled and thus no correlations can arise.
+For $\kappa=0$ or $\gamma_{\phi}=0$, we find that the state is not of the product form assumed in the mean-field approach, but that $\expval{a^{\dagger}\sigma_-}$ factorizes in the low-drive limit.
+As can be anticipated from Eqs. \eqref{pe} and \eqref{pg}, this factorization is sufficient for the mean-field approach to become exact.
+For $\gamma_{\phi}=0$, we may understand this factorization because the two-level system provided by the DQD containing one electron can be treated as a harmonic oscillator in the low-drive limit (where only the two lowest energy levels are relevant).
+In the absence of dephasing, and if there is an electron in the DQD, the dot-resonator system may then be described as two bosonic modes (one of which is coherently driven), coupled by a beamsplitter interaction which is well known to preserve the product state structure for coherent states \cite{scott}.
+Correlations between the DQD and the resonator still arise because electrons are entering and leaving the DQD.
+The empty DQD state however does not affect $\expval{a^{\dagger}\sigma_-}$.
+For $\kappa=0$, we have not been able to find a compelling physical picture explaining the factorization of $\expval{a^{\dagger}\sigma_-}$.

-From Eq. \eqref{gmf} it is clear that the mean-field result in the low-drive limit becomes exact if either $\gamma_{\phi}=0$, $g=0$ or $\kappa=0$.
-However, the photo-detector requires a non-zero $g$ and $\kappa$ to operate.
-Importantly, in the limit of ideal photodetection, where $\Gamma \gg \gamma_-, \gamma_{\phi}$, the difference in Eq. \eqref{gmf} becomes vanishingly small.
+We note that the photo-detector requires a non-zero $g$ and $\kappa$ to operate.
+Importantly, in the limit of ideal photodetection, where $\Gamma_{\text{L,R}} \gg \gamma_-, \gamma_{\phi}$, the difference in Eq. \eqref{gmf} becomes vanishingly small.

-Outside the low- and large-drive limit, the mean field solutions can be benchmarked against an exact, numerical result for the cumulants.
+Outside the low- and large-drive limit, the mean-field solutions can be benchmarked against an exact, numerical result for the cumulants.
 Details on the numerical calculations can be found in Appendix \ref{AD}.
 In Fig. \ref{fig:cumulants}, we compare the first two zero-frequency cumulants in Eqs. \eqref{n1} and \eqref{n2} and the FFN from the mean-field calculations with exact numerics.
 We can clearly see that, in the chosen parameter regime, the mean-field approach fits the numerics very well.